Mostafa-EHD/Diabetic_Retinopathy_OCTA/README.md

 ### 2.1 5-fold_cross-validation_training

-To verify the performance of the different models, we used five-fold cross-validation to test six architectures (17 backbones): ResNet, DenseNet, EfficientNet, VGG, ConvNeXt, Swin-Transformer.
+To verify the performance of the different models, we used five-fold cross-validation to test six architectures (17 backbones): ResNet, DenseNet, EfficientNet, VGG, ConvNeXt, and Swin-Transformer.

 ***task2_data_fold.xls*** and ***task3_data_fold.xls*** are our 5-fold cross-validation split datasets.
 Files ***Task2_vgg19*** and ***Task3_efficientnet_b2*** are two examples of our backbone training.